ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-When rotating a key using Detached JWS, the message, which includes the new public key value or reference, is first signed with the old key as described above using a JWS object with `typ` header value "gnap-binding-rotation+jwsd".
+When rotating a key using Detached JWS, the message, which includes the new public key value or reference, is first signed with the old key as described above using a JWS object with `typ` header value "gnap-binding-rotation-jwsd".
 The value of the JWS object is then taken as the payload of a new JWS object, to be signed by the new key using the parameters above.

 The value of the new JWS object is sent in the Detached-JWS header.